Centiq/sap-hana/deploy/v2/USAGE.md

 # Usage Guide for V2

 This document aims to describe the basic process to get started with V2 of the codebase.
-It does not go into detail about how to customize the code, but instead focusses on demonstrating the end-to-end lifecycle.
+It does not go into detail about how to customize the code, but instead focuses on demonstrating the end-to-end lifecycle.

 ## Prerequisites